NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concept by code (custom information)

+`ConceptTests.getConceptByListCustom()` - Return custom concept information for a given terminology and code.

 Return custom concept information for a given terminology and code.
 To show a range of options, in this case, the request asks for synonyms, children, maps, and inverse associations.